I will show you how hand painted flower wine glasses are easy to make even if you have no art skills!

 I always love having a momento for special occasions like wedding showers and birthdays.
-One of my favorite things to make is painted wine glasses for each of my guests.
-I have an upcoming Summer Girls Retreat with some of my best friends and Plaid was nice enough to send me a bunch of great supplies to complete my project!
+One of my favorite things to make is painted wine glasses for each of my special guests.
+I have an upcoming Summer Girls Retreat with some of my best friends and Plaid was nice enough to send me a bunch of great supplies to complete my hand painted flower wine glasses!

 To get the rest of my supplies I headed to Walmart.
 I was shocked at how many Plaid Crafts products were available in their aisles!

 - Plaid Folk Art acrylic paint

 - Plaid paintbrushes (variety pack)

 - Wine glasses (4 pack for $5 from Walmart)

 - Mod Podge acrylic sealer spray (non-waterbase)

 To begin, choose your paint colors for the wine glass and put a little dollop of each color on a palette or paper plate.
 Turn your wine glass upside down to it is easier to handle.